FEBRUARY 2026

 Oliver James Ogilvie - Director

-A slice of history
+A slice of Naval history in Deptford

 We have recently been working on former traditional butchers shop in Deptford.
 This Grade II listed property along Tanner’s Hill is steeped in rich naval history.
 This complex conversion of timber framed property in the heart of a conservation area requires an endless list of consultants; ranging from planning advisors, heritage consultants, tree officers and even Bat specialists!